Inulin

 Dose for healthy adults

-- From food: usual UK diet contains 1 to 4 g/day of inulin.
+- From food: a typical Western diet supplies roughly 1 to 4 g/day of inulin (plus a similar amount of oligofructose).

 - Beneficial dose for Bifidobacterium increase: 5 to 10 g/day, sustained for 2-4 weeks.